Asfaam/crms/readme.md

 - **Students**
   - Submit resource booking requests
-  - View booking status (Pending, Approved, Rejected)
+  - View booking status (Pending, Approved, Denied)
-  - Receive email notifications on request decisions

 - **Resource Managers**
   - View all incoming booking requests
-  - Approve or reject requests
+  - Approve or deny requests
-  - Trigger automated email responses

 - **Administrators** (optional extension)
-  - Manage system users
+  - Manage system users, resources and resource managers
   - Configure system settings

 ---

 ### 2. Resource Booking Workflow
 - Students submit booking requests with required details
-- Requests are stored in the database with a default `Pending` status
+- Requests are stored in the database with a default `Pending` and `Uncompleted` status
 - Resource managers review requests from a dedicated dashboard
-- Each request can be approved or rejected with a single action
+- Each request can be approved or denied with a single action

 ---

 ### 3. Approval & Rejection Handling
-- Approved or rejected requests update instantly in the system
+- Approved or denied requests update instantly in the system
-- Decision status is persisted for audit and tracking purposes
-- Managers can optionally include remarks or reasons

----

-### 4. Automated Email Notifications
-- Email notifications are sent automatically upon request approval or rejection
-- Emails use a **No Reply** sender identity
-- Email content is dynamically generated (student name, resource name, decision status)

 ---